Ayala helps Maryland rally past No. 24 Purdue 61-60

 COLLEGE PARK, Md.
+(AP) — Purdue appeared well on its way to justifying its position in the Top 25 when suddenly, almost nothing went right.

+Shots bounced off the rim, turnovers mounted and the key rebounds went to Maryland.
+And just like that, the No. 24 Boilermakers absorbed a cringe-worthy defeat and that could cost them their place in the AP poll.

-(AP) — Eric Ayala made two free throws with three seconds left, and Maryland scored the final six points to rally past No. 24 Purdue 61-60 on Tuesday night, ruining the Boilermakers’ season debut in the Top 25.
+Eric Ayala made two free throws with three seconds left, and the Terrapins scored the final six points to rally for a 61-60 victory Tuesday night.

-Purdue led 60-55 with 1:43 remaining before Darryl Morsell drilled a 3-pointer and Ayala finished up with three free throws.
+Then, while the Boilermakers repeatedly failed to increase the margin, Maryland guard Darryl Morsell drilled a 3-pointer and Ayala finished up with three free throws.
 Ayala made 1 of 2 at the line with 48 seconds to go and hit the final two after missing a layup, collecting his own rebound and getting fouled by Jaden Ivey.

 Purdue then committed a turnover before attempting a final shot.

+Ivey’s misfire with 23 seconds remaining opened the door for the Terrapins, who were 0-4 at home in the Big Ten before pulling this one out.

+“It was a great win,” said Aaron Wiggins, who had 18 points and 11 rebounds.
+“We knew what we had to do to get the job done today, and we were tough enough to do the little things.”

-Aaron Wiggins had 18 points and 11 rebounds for Maryland (10-8, 4-7) and Ayala scored 16.
+Ayala scored 16 and Morsell tallied 11 for Maryland (10-8, 4-7).
 The Terps went 8 for 13 from beyond the arc in the second half after going 1 for 12 from long range over the first 20 minutes.

+“We had a lot of open looks in the first half,” Wiggins said.
+“Our mindset was to stay confident.
+We knew the shots would fall.”

 Trevion Williams had 23 points and 11 rebounds for the Boilermakers, whose three-game road winning streak ended.